-DONNA CHIRICO is Professor of Psychology, York College/CUNY, and Resident Faculty, The John D. Calandra Italian American Institute, Queens College/CUNY.
+DONNA CHIRICO is Professor of Psychology and Dean of the School of Arts and Sciences at York College/CUNY.
 Her field research is Ladakh, India studying moral and spiritual development constitutes the foundation for her ongoing research program exploring the nature of imagination as it relates to aspects of psychological development.
 One implication is the role of the imaginative process in educational attainment among Americans of Italian descent.
 The objective of this work is to understand the function of esoteric or transcendent imagination in personal development, attainment of valued goals, and psychological well-being.
 Related to this, matters of personal identity formation are explored to understand how ethnic identity contributes to the psychological development of the self, specifically within the Italian Diaspora.
 She has published numerous papers on these topics and is a sought-after speaker on these matters vital to the Italian diaspora.